Airport seating: Types of seating

-Dubai International Airport (DXB) provides airline travelers with a premium range of seating material in various colors such as blue, red, black and grey.
+Dubai International Airport (DXB) provides airline travelers with a premium range of seating materials in various colors, such as blue, red, black and grey.
 DXB is an example of an airport that is focused on setting apart standards of original airport seating and experimenting with various colors to enhance appearance and comfort.

-Priority Pass is a membership-based lounge access service that caters to airports around the world including Africa, Asia, Continental Europe, Latin America and The Caribbean, Middle East, North America, and the UK.
-With 25 years of service, Priority Pass provides passengers with elegant seating styles.
+Priority Pass is a membership-based lounge access service that caters to airports around the world, including those in Africa, Asia, Continental Europe, Latin America and The Caribbean, the Middle East, North America, and the UK.
+With 25 years of service, Priority Pass has been providing passengers with elegant seating styles.

 The first sleeping pod was introduced in 2013 at Helsinki Airport in Finland.
 The sleeping pod allowed airline travelers to relax in their own peaceful space.
-The pod features adjustment to be turned from a seat to a bed, storage area for carry-on luggage, as well as charging connectivity.
+The pod features adjustment to be turned from a seat to a bed, a storage area for carry-on luggage, and charging connectivity.

-Dubai International Airport (DXB) also features sleeping pods that fulfill a similar purpose at their Sleep‘n Fly Lounge.

-Comfortability trends
+Comfortability Trends

 The environment of airport waiting areas is continuously updated, and revamped to enhance the experience of the traveler.
-Due to the reinforcement of airport security, the wait time of a passenger has significantly increased.
-To accommodate customer experience, airports have applied major efforts in increasing comfort in the lobbies/seating areas.
-The space surrounding the seating area within an airport is designed to encourage comfort, happiness and connectedness within travelers.
+Due to the reinforcement of airport security, the wait time for passengers has significantly increased.
+To accommodate customer experience, airports have made an effort to increase seating in lobbies and seating areas.
+The space surrounding the seating area within an airport is designed to encourage comfort, happiness, and connectedness among travelers.

 The level of comfort travelers experience is dependent on a variety of factors.

-The six airport servicescape factors are:
+The six airport services factors are: